Hussein-Mahfouz/flowcluster/README.md

 <!-- badges: end -->

-The goal of flowcluster is to provide minimal functionality for clustering OD desire lines (or flows).
-This includes: 1.
-Creating distance matrices between OD pairs 2.
-Passing distance matrices to a clustering algorithm
+The goal of flowcluster is to provide minimal functionality for clustering origin-destination (OD) pairs, representing desire lines (or flows).
+This includes:

+1. Creating distance matrices between OD pairs
+2. Passing distance matrices to a clustering algorithm

 ## Install from GitHub